 - Supports multiple CDNs

 You can see that WP Rocket, on its own, performs most of the tasks required for boosting your WordPress site speed.

 WP Rocket takes care of all these speed optimization factors for you single-handedly.
 For these reasons, it is considered the best WordPress speed optimization plugin.

 In fact, using WP Rocket in combination with a good CDN alone will reduce your page load times significantly.

-How much difference did WP Rocket make to our loading times?
+How much difference did WP Rocket make to our Core Web Vitals?
 See below.

-But there are other plugins as well to help optimize your WordPress site for speed.
+Apart from a cache plugin, there are other performance plugins as well to help optimize your WordPress site for speed.

 Then, using the Asset CleanUp plugin, you can disable the unused script and CSS from specific pages to reduce their load times and boost your overall website speed.